TheFirstAvenger/ets/README.md

   * Fall back to `{:error, :unknown_error}` (logging details) if unable to determine reason.
 * Appropriate error returns/raises when encountering `$end_of_table`.
 * Providing Elixir friendly documentation.
-* Providing `Ets.Set` and `Ets.Bag` modules with appropriate function signatures and error handling.
+* Providing `ETS.Set` and `ETS.Bag` modules with appropriate function signatures and error handling.
-  * `Ets.Set.get` returns a single item (or nil/provided default) instead of list as sets never have multiple records for a key.
+  * `ETS.Set.get` returns a single item (or nil/provided default) instead of list as sets never have multiple records for a key.
 * Providing abstractions on top of the two base modules for specific usages
-  * `Ets.Set.KeyValueSet` abstracts away the concept of tuple records, replacing it with standard key/value interactions.
+  * `ETS.Set.KeyValueSet` abstracts away the concept of tuple records, replacing it with standard key/value interactions.

 ## Changes